junxit/us-congress-bills-114/bill.md

   >     - **(G)** *Use and retention of information* Nothing in this section may be construed to authorize, or to modify any existing authority of, a department or agency of the Federal Government to retain or use any information shared under this section for any use other than permitted in this section.
   >     - **(H)** *Voluntary sharing* Nothing in this section may be construed to restrict or condition a non-Federal entity from sharing, for cybersecurity purposes, cyber threat indicators, defensive measures, or information related to cybersecurity risks or incidents with any other non-Federal entity, and nothing in this section may be construed as requiring any non-Federal entity to share cyber threat indicators, defensive measures, or information related to cybersecurity risks or incidents with the Center.
   >     - **(I)** *Federal preemption* This section supersedes any statute or other provision of law of a State or political subdivision of a State that restricts or otherwise expressly regulates an activity authorized under this section.
+  > - **(j)** *Direct reporting* The Secretary shall develop policies and procedures for direct reporting to the Secretary by the Director of the Center regarding significant cybersecurity risks and incidents.
+  > - **(k)** *Additional responsibilities* The Secretary shall build upon existing mechanisms to promote a national awareness effort to educate the general public on the importance of securing information systems.
+  > - **(l)** *Reports on international cooperation* Not later than 180 days after the date of the enactment of this subsection and periodically thereafter, the Secretary of Homeland Security shall submit to the Committee on Homeland Security of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate a report on the range of efforts underway to bolster cybersecurity collaboration with relevant international partners in accordance with subsection (c)(8).
+  > - **(m)** *Outreach* Not later than 60 days after the date of the enactment of this subsection, the Secretary, acting through the Under Secretary for Cybersecurity and Infrastructure Protection, shall—
+  >   - **(1)** disseminate to the public information about how to voluntarily share cyber threat indicators and defensive measures with the Center; and
+  >   - **(2)** enhance outreach to critical infrastructure owners and operators for purposes of such sharing.

 ## § 4.
 Information sharing and analysis organizations